greenfork/nimraylib_now/README.md

 ## Contribute

 Any ideas are welcome.
-Open an issue to ask a question or tell a suggestion.
+Open an issue to ask a question or suggest an idea.

 ### Convert examples
 There's a helper script to do that: `tools/example_converter.nim`.
 Compile it